openstack/ironic-specs/specs/approved/active-node-creation.rst

 There is the potential that a operator could define a hardware fleet with bare minimal configuration to initially add the node to ironic.
-The result of which means that an operator could conceivably and inadvertently act upon a node when insufficent information is defined.
+The result of which means that an operator could conceivably and inadvertently act upon a node when insufficient information is defined.
 This risk will be documented as part of the resulting documentation in order to help highlight the risk and help provide guidance on preventing such a possibility should a user be attempting to adopt an inventory that is already "cloudy".